observeinc/aws-sam-apps/docs/metricstream.md

 - **Kinesis Firehose Delivery Stream**: The core component that manages the delivery of data to the S3 bucket.
 - **CloudWatch Metrics Stream**: the component responsible for writing metrics to Kinesis Firehose.

+To apply changes to the metrics via Lambda Function, you must include the `ObserveAccountID`, and `ObserveDomainName`, `DatasourceID`, `GQLToken` and `UpdateTimestamp` parameters.
+If these parameters are provided, the stack will also create the following:

+- **Lambda Function**: Queries the datasource configuration set up in the Observe backend and updates the CloudWatch Metrics Stream accordingly.
+- **Lambda IAM Role**: Grants the Lambda function permission to update the CloudWatch Metrics Stream and access the token stored in Secrets Manager.
+- **Secrets Manager Secret**: Stores the token used to retrieve metric configuration from the Observe backend.

 ## Filtering metrics

+### Via Configuration File

-This module requires a URI to a pubicly readable S3 object containing a YAML or JSON definition for what metrics to collect.
+You may provide a URI to a pubicly readable S3 object containing a YAML or JSON definition for what metrics to collect.
 Observe hosts some boilerplate filters you can use:

 - `s3://observeinc/cloudwatchmetrics/filters/full.yaml` collects all metrics.